Piyushximi/reactjs-questions/README.md

 ### 22
 ### What is forwardRef?
-When a child component needs to reference its parent component’s current node, the parent component needs a way to send down its ref to the child.
+When a child component needs to reference its parent component’s current node, the parent component needs a way to send down its `ref` to the child.
 The technique is called ref forwarding.
-Ref forwarding is a technique for automatically passing a ref through a component to one of its children.
 It’s very useful when building reusable component libraries. forwardRef is a function used to pass the ref to a child component.

 ```javascript
 const inputRef = useRef(null);